humairasoudagar/sparse-autoencoder-interpretability/docs/research-journal.md

 - Learn what representations are.
 - Read the first research paper.

 ## Day 2

 ### Objectives
-- Study the fundamentals of autoencoders.
+- Understand the fundamentals of autoencoders.
-- Review sparse autoencoder architecture.
-- Read foundational literature on sparse coding.
+- Study Sparse Autoencoders and their role in mechanistic interpretability.
+- Build a foundation for the research project.

 ### Completed
-- Documented concepts:
+- Documented the following concepts:
   - Autoencoder
+  - Latent Representation
+  - Reconstruction Loss
   - Sparse Autoencoder
+  - Sparsity Constraint
   - Expansion Factor
-  - Sparsity Constraint
-- Reviewed applications of autoencoders in denoising and anomaly detection.
-- Read:
+  - Representation Learning
-  - Towards Monosemanticity (Anthropic)
+  - Feature
-  - Olshausen & Field (1996)

 ### Next Steps
+- Begin reviewing the literature on Sparse Autoencoders.
-- Study superposition and feature representations.
+- Study the concepts of superposition and monosemanticity.

+## Day 3

+### Objectives
+- Begin the literature review.
+- Study the motivation behind Sparse Autoencoders.
+- Understand the research problem addressed by Anthropic.

+### Completed
+- Read the Abstract and Introduction of *Towards Monosemanticity: Decomposing Language Models with Dictionary Learning*.
+- Documented notes from the paper.
+- Identified the central research problem:
+  - Individual neurons are often polysemantic.
+  - Features provide a better unit of analysis than individual neurons.
+  - Sparse Autoencoders can learn more interpretable feature representations.
+- Recorded questions for further study regarding:
-- Review TransformerLens architecture.
+  - Superposition
+  - Compressed sensing
+  - Sparse architectural approaches

+### Next Steps
+- Continue reading the paper.
+- Study the sections on feature decomposition and Sparse Autoencoder methodology.
+- Expand the concepts documentation as new ideas are understood.